 Will I be considered a full-time student during my culminating experience?

 The culminating experience options are worth six credit hours.
 In order to be considered a full-time graduate student you must be enrolled in at least nine credit hours.
 However, graduate students registered at least half-time (six credit hours) may qualify for financial aid.
 For more information on enrollment policies, please refer to the Financial Aid Web site.

 How does the thesis process work?

-All students in a thesis cognate are encouraged to start thinking about their thesis topic early in their master’s program studies.
+All students in a thesis specialization are encouraged to start thinking about their thesis topic early in their master’s program studies.
 Students may contact the Graduate Director at any time to discuss their thesis ideas and receive advising in directing their research.
 It is important to choose a thesis topic early!

 There are two courses in the thesis sequence; SMGT 689 Thesis Proposal and Research and SMGT 690 Thesis Defense.
 Prior to being allowed to enroll into either course, the student must contact the Graduate Director.
 No student will be admitted into SMGT 689 or SMGT 690 without written approval of the Graduate Director.

 In SMGT 689 he student is expected to complete their proposal for advisor approval, and complete the compilation of their research and composition of their thesis.
 Once the student has been admitted by the Graduate Director to the course, the student will be assigned an advisor based on the field of study that their thesis work relates to.
 The advisor will also be the chair during the defense.